tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/beginners/index.md

 `reduction_indices=[1]` parameter.
 Finally,  `tf.reduce_mean` computes the mean over all the examples in the batch.

-Note that this isn't just the cross-entropy of the truth with a single prediction, but the sum of the cross-entropies for all the images we looked at.
-In this example, we have 100 images in each batch: how well we are doing on 100 data points is a much better description of how good our model is than a single data point.

 Now that we know what we want our model to do, it's very easy to have TensorFlow train it to do so.
 Because TensorFlow knows the entire graph of your computations, it